On show at VondelCS, Amsterdam. 26-10 till 10-10, 2017

 (the full article is shown at the bottom of this page, published with the author's permission)

 Photographed on hand-made film by Lomig Perrotin/Washi.
-Printed on 50x60 cm Ilford classic FB paper, black wooden frames 60x70 cm, light grey passe-partout with black core.
+Hand printed on 50x60 cm Ilford classic silver gelatin FB paper.
+Black wooden frames 60x70 cm, light grey passe-partout with black core.

 "When I was 5, I sat on the edge of my chair with my legs spread.
 I felt an itch between them, so I reached down to scratch, but my grandma grabbed my wrist to stop me and hissed: “Girls don’t do that!”
 I asked her why, because I had seen my father doing it, I had seen all the boys in primary school doing it, too.
 And it itched and I wanted to scratch it.
 Her answer was: “It’s just how it is.
 Girls don’t do that.
 Also, don’t sit there with your legs spread like that.
 Girls don’t do that, either.”